arielkonopka/Gardens-of-Eris/README.md

 # Sound

-Our game now has the ability to produce sounds.
-Just inherit after audibleElement, and then you cn use playSound method with two arguments: eventType, and event.
-These will be used to locate your sound, along with other data, that will be done for you.
+Our game now possesses the capability to generate sounds.
+Simply inherit from the audibleElement class, and then you can utilize the playSound method with two arguments: eventType and event.
+These will be employed to locate your sound, along with additional data that will be processed for you.

-We are using [openAL](https://www.openal.org/documentation/openal-1.1-specification.pdf) as our audiodriver, it is because we can have control over object positions, and just because we can.
-The configuration of the sound data is contained in "samples" field of the configManager data.
-It is ordered similarily to the sound configuration in JSON file:
+We are using openAL as our audio driver, allowing us control over object positions and providing further versatility.
+The configuration of sound data is stored in the "samples" field of the configManager data.
+It is organized similarly to the sound configuration in the JSON file:

     "Samples": [
         {